HomeNotaryGuidesDifference Between Notary and Registration

 Failing to complete the legally required validation for your documents can have serious repercussions, ranging from the document being questioned to the entire transaction being declared void.

-• Consequences of Not Completing Notarization:
+• Consequences of Not Completing Notarisation:

 • Questionable Authenticity: The document may be challenged because the signatures have not been verified.